vinicius-hayden/ecommerce-checkpoint/README.md

 In order to download this project, make sure you have a MySQL based database and/or apache manager such as XAMPP.

- - Start local MySQL db;
+ - Start local MySQL db on port 3336;
  - Open the project with an IDE through the pom.xml file, and run the EcommerceApplication.java;
  - Open the ui directory and type the following code: